YitingTsaii/Python-Based-Projects/README.md

 * extract the current movie list from an airline company's website
 * get the rating for each movie from IMDb
-* return the highest-rated movie name
+* return the name of the highest-rated movie